-Another possibility is that the 'focal points' could be used as 'fire alarms' to signal the need for gathering more (qualitative) information.
+Another possibility is that the 'focal points" could be used as 'fire alarms' to signal the need for gathering more (qualitative) information.
 The gathering and communication of structured information serves a ritualistic purpose indicating to the manager/advisors in the pension management process that a proper attitude towards decision making exists.
 Information is not simply a basis for action but a representation of competence.
 Thus, the gathering of simple information reflects credible decisions and will contribute positively towards perceptions of procedural justice.

 Why and how financial information should be used as 'fire alarms'?
 Deliberation or unstructured information is a costly exercise.
 High intensity deliberation cannot be sustained for long.
 Conceptually, it will amount to the adoption of the direct agreement mode of strategic co-operation between plan subscribers and the managers/agents and a near replication of all functions in the pension management process.
 A cost-effective alternative would be to use 'focal points' as 'fire alarms'; as signals for initiating deliberation (McCubbins & Schwartz, 1987).
 Should deliberation be initiated only when 'fire alarms' are sounded and when the 'focal points' suggest poor performance?
 The monitoring authority in our case is the pension subscribers either at the individual or at the organizational levels.
-Given SNIC in the context of 'broken agency', the interpretation of structured information requires a level of awareness.
-This is only possible if there is ongoing and continuous communication.
+Given SNIC in the context of 'broken agency', the interpretation of structured information.
 There is also the issue of reliability of information.
 Intervention by pension plan subscribers or their representatives in organizational pension plans can be quickly affected if there is a live data base available from continuous low-key deliberation.
 The framework for information exchange and governance that is proposed is one of low-key deliberation with 'focal points' as 'fire alarms' signalling the need for more intensive deliberation.